Cheap to buy and run, with a cast-iron warranty

 - Base 'S' sparse

-There’s been a wholesale change in philosophy for the new Hyundai i10 with the company claiming the new city car is one people will choose to buy rather than feel they have to.
-In a class that includes the Volkswagen up! and its siblings, that’s a bold claim.
+There’s been a wholesale change in philosophy for the second-generation Hyundai i10, with the company claiming the new city car is one people will choose to buy rather than feel they have to.

 Hyundai’s bigger baby

-After selling 110,000 examples of the previous i10 in the UK since 2008, the firm would be forgiven for playing safe and keeping things as they were.
-Instead, it’s opted to inject a more premium feel into the i10 and subsequently increased its desirability.
-Despite this, at the time of launch in January 2014, prices mirror the outgoing model.
+After selling 110,000 examples of the first-generation i10 in the UK since 2008, the firm would be forgiven for playing safe and keeping things as they were.
+Instead, it’s opted to inject a more quality feel into the i10 and subsequently increased its desirability.

-Hyundai’s aiming to appeal to a wider target audience than before and is confident of retaining existing customers too.
-Its own research suggests 31 percent of buyers in this category cite styling as their primary purchase factor and the new i10 features the brand’s ‘fluidic sculpture’ design language.
+The Hyundai i10 has managed to appeal to a wider target audience while retaining existing customers too.
+Its own research suggests 31% of buyers in this category cite styling as their primary purchase factor and the i10 features the company's ‘fluidic sculpture’ design language.
 In other words, it looks more interesting than before.

-The new Turkish-built i10 was designed in Germany specifically with the needs of European customers in mind.
-Compared to the old car, it is larger, inside and out, as well as being more practical than before.
+The Turkish-built i10 was designed in Germany specifically with the needs of European customers in mind.
+Compared with the old car, it is larger, inside and out, as well as being more practical than before.

-Further reinforcing the new i10's grown-up feel are the improved dynamics which ensure it’s more stable and agile than before.
-The result is rather accomplished - it's not particularly sporty but feels like it could take urban crawls and motorway jaunts in its stride.
+Further reinforcing the i10's grown-up feel are excellent dynamics, which ensure it’s more stable and agile than before.
+The result is accomplished – it's not particularly sporty but feels like it could take urban crawls and motorway jaunts in its stride.

 Combined with additional sound isolation materials and improved aerodynamics, you’d expect the noisiest part of the car to be the engines - except they're pleasantly hushed too, only becoming particularly audible under hard acceleration.